Contents

 - Antibiotic prophylaxis against infective endocarditis.

-Surgery to repair or replace the valve is often done for adults or children who develop symptoms.
-Even if symptoms are not very bad, the doctor may recommend surgery based on test results.
+Surgery to repair or replace the aortic valve is often done for adults or children who develop symptoms.
+Even if symptoms are not very bad, your doctor may recommend surgery based on test results.
 The results of aortic valve replacement are often excellent.
 To get the best treatment, go to a center that regularly performs this type of surgery.

 A less invasive procedure called balloon valvuloplasty may be done instead of or before surgery.